allpix-squared/allpix-squared/doc/usermanual/05_geometry_detectors/02_models.md

   The pitch of a single pixel in the pixel matrix.
 Provided as 2D parameter in the x-y-plane.
 This parameter is required for all models.

-- `implant_size`:
-  The size of the collection diode implant in each pixel of the matrix.
-Provided as 2D parameter in the x-y-plane.
-This parameter is optional, the implant size defaults to the pixel pitch if not specified otherwise.

 - `sensor_material`:
   Semiconductor material of the sensor.
 This can be any of the sensor materials supported by Allpix Squared, currently `SILICON`, `GALLIUM_ARSENIDE`, `GERMANIUM`, `CADMIUM_TELLURIDE`, `CADMIUM_ZINC_TELLURIDE`, `DIAMOND` and